elhafizzo/unifi-tv/README.md

 128Kbps AAC Audio, H264 Video (Bitrate depends on resolution), Maximum Resolution is 1920x1080.

 # Is there cons?
-Unable to record, DRM-protected Streams (Widevine / PlayReady), Not HTTPS, Subtitles won't work on apps other than Tivimate.
+Unable to record, DRM-protected Streams (Widevine / PlayReady), Not HTTPS, Subtitles won't work on apps other than Tivimate, no timeshift.

 # Information
 Please note that these links can be only accessed through a Widevine Server.
 Instructions on how to get the server URL below.